 For most of the students in any engineering entrance examination chemistry is the rank decider because it mostly talks about the basics and in comparison to Mathematics and Physics questions asked in JEE Chemistry section are more theoretical than calculative which makes it relatively easier for students to score well from this section.
 The best strategy to prepare well for the JEE Chemistry section is to analyze the past few year’s question papers and strengthen all the concepts accordingly.

 All the chemical compositions, reactions, mechanisms, chain reactions and the quality of questions are almost the same.
 Several times in JEE Exams the same type of questions have been asked with the only difference in the level of difficulty.
-In JEE 2017 most of the questions asked were moderate in terms of difficulty.
+In JEE Main 2020 most of the questions asked were of moderate level in terms of difficulty.
 However, there were few tricky questions, but they could be answered easily with strong basics and fundamentals.
 There are around 25 chapters included in JEE Chemistry Syllabus.

 Overview Of Important Chemistry Chapters For JEE Main And Advanced